ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Introduction

-In Remote Attestation Procedures (RATS), one peer (the "Attester") produces believable information about itself - Evidence - to enable a remote peer (the "Relying Party") to decide whether to consider that Attester a trustworthy peer or not.
+In Remote Attestation Procedures (RATS), one peer (the "Attester") produces information about itself - Evidence - to enable a remote peer (the "Relying Party") to decide whether to consider that Attester a trustworthy peer or not.
 RATS are facilitated by an additional vital party, the Verifier.